warashibetrader/warashibetrader.github.io/_posts/2022-02-01-crypto-space.md

 The question is whether the decentralizing forces of the crypto space improve financial economics more than they decrease efficiencies from specialization.

 I am not so sure that there is much of a spectrum with respect to the first of these effects: Each crypto project will either succeed in decentralizing, or it won't.
-Most of the color in the crypto space arises from the latter effect of efficiency loss: the more complicated, the greater the harm to efficiency.
+Most of the color in the crypto space arises from the latter effect of efficiency loss: the more complicated, the greater the efficiency loss.
 The question is, how complicated can you get before the effort becomes worthless?

 This is perhaps why I skew toward Nano and likeminded currencies: They aim to be as simple as possible, with very little efficiency loss.